Past Present. The Archive and the Body

-What is left when there is nothing left?
+What remains when apparently there is nothing left?

-We activate through performative means the remnants of communities immobilized in a traumatic historical time, of disrupted worlds: the destruction in the 1980s of the neighbourhoods in the area of the former Uranus Hill, Bucharest and the ‘stone bodies’ of the ancient inhabitants of Pompeii trapped under lava during the eruption of Vesuvius in 79.
+We activate through performative means the remnants of disrupted worlds, of communities immobilised in a traumatic historical time: the destruction in the 1980s of the neighbourhoods in the area of the former Uranus Hill, Bucharest, and the ‘stone bodies’ of the ancient inhabitants of Pompeii trapped under lava during the eruption of Vesuvius in year 79.

 How can we reweave the threads of erased histories?

-- Movement workshop ‘Embodying the Archive’ on 16-18 September at CNDB, led by choreographer Hanna Gillgren (co-founder H2Dance, UK), in collaboration with Smaranda Găbudeanu and Iulia Mărăcine;
+- 16–18 September, 11.00-15.00, CNDB.
+Movement workshop ‘Embodying the Archive’ led by choreographer Hanna Gillgren, in collaboration with Smaranda Găbudeanu and Iulia Mărăcine.

-- Three meetings with members of the former Uranus neighbourhood community in September, facilitated by Costin Gheorghe and Cristian Văraru (moderators of the Uranus Neighbourhood online platform) and mediated by actress Katia Pascariu.
+- 04 and 24 September, Izvor Park, Bucharest.
+Encounters with members of the former Uranus neighbourhood community, facilitated by Costin Gheorghe and Cristian Văraru (moderators of the Cartierul Uranus online platform) and mediated by Katia Pascariu.

-The project ‘Past Present.
-The Archive and the Body’ is co-produced by PETEC (Asociația Pentru Teatru și Carte) and /SAC @ MALMAISON (Spațiul de Artă Contemporană) in partnership with H2Dance (London), CNDB (The National Center for Dance Bucharest), Beaconsfield (London), the community Cartierul Uranus, CESI (Centrul de Excelență în Studiul Imaginii), Radio România Cultural (Romanian Radio Broadcastig Corporation – Cultural National Channel), Igloo.
+‘Past Present.
+The Archive and the Body’ is co-produced by PETEC (Asociația Pentru Teatru și Carte) and /SAC @ MALMAISON(Spațiul de Artă Contemporană) in partnership with H2Dance (London), CNDB (The National Center for Dance Bucharest), Beaconsfield (London), the community Cartierul Uranus, CESI (Centrul de Excelență în Studiul Imaginii), Radio România Cultural (Romanian Radio Broadcasting Corporation – Cultural National Channel), Igloo.

 The project is co-financed by The Administration of the National Cultural Fund.
 The project doesn’t necessarily represent the position of the Administration of the National Cultural Fund.
 AFCN is not responsible for the project’s content or for how its results can be used.
 These are entirely the responsibility of the grant beneficiary.